xrdocs/design/_blogs/2018-07-31-peering-fabric-hld-1_5.md

 in a VRF for IPv4 and IPv6 are compatible with most Peering Fabric features.
 Specific caveats are document in the Appendix of the document.

 ## Validated Design

-The  Design control, management, and forwarding planes have undergone validation testing to ensure individual design features work as intended and the peering fabric as a whole performs without fault.
+The Peering Fabric Design control, management, and forwarding planes have undergone validation testing to ensure individual design features work as intended and the peering fabric as a whole performs without fault.
 Validation is done exceeding real-world scaling requirements to ensure